Using References

 The operator has a lower precedence than subscript, so that #R[I = x] is equivalent to #(R[I = x]).
 In other words, when you have an array of references indexed by I, this is how you get to the thing pointed to by one of those references.
 If you need to slice the de-referenced value, then use (#R)[I = x].

 When «R» is an array of references, #R will contain the union of all indexes from the de-referenced cells.
-There are many cases where you want to avoid this, either because the resulting number of dimensions would be huge, or because two or more of the dereferenced values contain an implicit dimension (e.g., list), which would cause an error.
+You often want to avoid this, either because the resulting number of dimensions would be huge, or because two or more of the dereferenced values contain an implicit dimension (e.g., list), which would cause an error.
 Because references are often used to separate items with distinct dimensionality, or to store separate lists, these situations are common for cases where references are used.
 Thus, you will often need to explicitly loop with For..Do or other looping constructs, rather than letting array abstraction take care of it for you.

 Comparisons